 24. Changing the contract

-24.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
-The Buyer is not required to accept a variation request made by the Supplier.
+1. Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
+The Buyer is not required to accept a variation

 25. How to communicate about the contract